|St. Paul's Cathedral, London Blitz 1940|

 |British Anti-Aircraft Artillery 1940 Blitz|

 By December the Luftwaffe conducted only 11 major attacks and 5 heavy attacks.
 But on December 29th, Luftwaffe bombing caused a firestorm which spread rapidly throughout the London.
 A day which became known as the Second Great Fire of London.
-At 18:17 hours, 10 "Pathfinder" He 111s and 130 German bombers were despatched to drop the first round of 10,000 incendiary and high explosive bombs over London.
+At 18:17 hours, 10 "Pathfinder" He 111s and 130 German bombers were dispatched to drop the first round of 10,000 incendiary and high explosive bombs over London.
 It amounted to 300 bombs dropped every minute.
 The action destroyed the historical centre of London.

 In an effort to disrupt trade and communications the Luftwaffe also targeted port cities.
 In January 1941, about one hundred bombers dropped about 32,000 high concentration incendiaries on Swansea.
 Four days later Portsmouth was hit by waves of 150 bombers dropping 40,000 incendiary bombs.
 There was widespread destruction and devastation of homes, warehouses and rail lines.
 But the docks were for the most part untouched.
 By the following month bad weather made it difficult for the Luftwaffe to keep up momentum but in truth less than half of German planes were combat worthy.